j00by/nycem-4/README.md

 ## Acknowledgements

-Special thanks to:
+Special thanks to for their contributions and insights that greatly enhanced this project:
 - Ahmad Shaibani
 - Melissa Umberger
 - Jacob Ahola
 - Rachel Meltzer

-for their contributions and insights that greatly enhanced this project.

 ## Project Overview